Kong/insomnia-docs/docs/insomnia/grpc.md

 ![gRPC request settings dialog](../assets/images/grpc-bsr-settings.png)

 Once your request is configured, specify your server host and click the button to the right with a sync icon (it shows "Click to use server reflection" on hover) to fetch your schema information from the BSR.
-You'll be able to select from the list of known RPCs and send your requset.
+You'll be able to select from the list of known RPCs and send your request.
 Request payloads can be hand written using JSON, and the response payloads will be translated into human-readable JSON for you.

 ![using the BSR for reflection](../assets/images/grpc-bsr-inspect.gif)